First I discovered darts.

 So my new belief (and negative) was about my personality – I’m no good at it – rather than about my attitude to the game and my need to practise.

 Trying too hard makes us mentally and physically tense.
 And it’s usually driven by that ‘get it right – don’t make stupid mistakes’ attitude.

 On the other hand people who approach projects with a sense of fun and experimentation – and who focus on the activity rather than the result – seem to develop their skill easily and quickly.

 Now that I’ve made these connections I could start playing darts again, I suppose…

-More importantly I’ll now be watching may approach to other projects; ‘am I using fun and experimentation – or trying too hard to get it right?’
+More importantly I’ll now be watching my approach to other project, as in, ‘am I approaching this with fun and experimentation – or trying too hard to get it right?’

-(Oh, and much the same thing happened with archery...
+Much the same thing happened.
 Got too serious.
 Tried too hard.
-But...
-I still have a go on some of our NLP sessions... just for the fun of it.)
+But… I still have a go now and again… and just for fun.